surendra712/Zuptin_/README.md

-# 🛒 Zuptin - OneCart All-in-One Grocery Comparator
+# 🛒 Zuptin - All-in-One Grocery Comparator

 Zuptin is a modern, user-friendly grocery comparison web application that allows users to compare prices across various platforms like Blinkit, Zepto, Instamart, BigBasket, and more — all in one place.